LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 This is where the file system comes into play by storing metadata about a file and defining what a file is.
 On Linux, a file is defined by an inode (index node).
 There exists an inode table that is unique per file system, so this would mean /dev/sda1 or /dev/sdb1 would contain different tables since files systems are per partition.
+At the creation of a file system a maximum number of inodes is determined since the inode table itself is set to a maximum size.
 Since this can lead to two identical inode numbers, the inode number is a combination of the device ID and the inode number.
 The device id itself is split into a major and minor ID that defines the device type and class.
 The inode number itself is an incrementing 32-bit unsigned number which creates about 4 billion inodes.
 As the name index node implies, it is effectively an index in a large array.
-This large array defines all the metadata associated with a file.
+This large array defines all the metadata blocks associated with a file.
-The inode will point to information like the file permissions, link count, and ownership.
+The inode will point to information like the file permissions, link count, data blocks, and ownership.
 All information stored can be found in the stat struct in the stat (2) man page shown below.
 ```
+/* note that the members are not always stored in this order */
 struct stat {
     dev_t     st_dev;         /* ID of device containing file */
     ino_t     st_ino;         /* Inode number */